Hemp Fibre & Hurd

 World’s Strongest Plant Fiber

-Fiber and Hurd
+Hemp Fiber and Hemp Hurd

 The stalk of the hemp plant is broken out into three sections, each of which is processed for different applications.